SCIFIHISTORY.NET

 "As winter sets in and P.A. sees the world shifting around him, he starts to observe strange phenomena in the environment.
 The changes are imperceptible at first, but gradually his whole world seems to be on the brink."

-On this day in 1954, Tom Corbett, Space Cadet aired "The Runaway Rocket."
+On this day in 1954 (in the U.S.), Tom Corbett, Space Cadet aired "The Runaway Rocket."
 According to our friends at IMDB.com, here's that adventure's plot summary:

 "While conducting a space trial for a new type of speedy scout ship, Commander Arkwright, Captain Strong and Cadet Rattison's vessel veers into the path of the Sun after an electrical short-circuit.
 Only the tiny Polaris, with its crew of cadets, can save their friends of a fiery death."

-On this day in 1964, The Twilight Zone aired "Come Wander With Me."
-This served as the thirty-fourth episode to the long-running program's fifth (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1964 (in the U.S.), The Twilight Zone aired "Come Wander With Me."
+Officially, this served as the thirty-fourth episode to the long-running program's fifth (and final) season, and here's the plot summary as provided by IMDB.com:

 "Singer Floyd Burney searches the backwoods for new songs and finds Mary Rachel and much more deep in the Twilight Zone."